This is a listing of characters in the court of King Aegon II Targaryen in A Song of Ice and Fire.

 Youngest child of Viserys I and Alicent Hightower.
 He died in 130 AC, during the Second Battle of Tumbleton.

 For King Daeron I Targaryen (his nephew once removed), see here

 - He was pretty upset by Maelor's horrific death and took it out on the people he felt were responsible.
 Given the circumstances, it's hard to blame him.

 - He tried treating with Ser Ulf and Hugh the Hammer.
 Their behavior was so awful, he signed off on the Caltrops' scheme to kill them the minute it was presented to him.

 - Dead Person Impersonation: His body was never identified after his death at the Second Battle of Tumbleton, so several pretenders claimed to be Daeron during Aegon III's reign.

 - Dragon Rider: Rode the dragon Tessarion.

-- Kick the Dog: To prove he was Not So Different from his brothers, he allowed the Hightower troops to sack Bitterbridge while he burned the town on dragon back in revenge for the death of his nephew Maelor.
+- Kick the Dog: To prove that he was just as strong as his brothers, he allowed the Hightower troops to sack Bitterbridge while he burned the town on dragon back in revenge for the death of his nephew Maelor.

-- Misplaced Retribution: Burned down the town of Bitterbridge for the death of his nephew Maelor, even though the ones responsible for the Prince's death were already dead or had been dealt with by Lady Caswell.
+- Misplaced Retribution: Burned down the town of Bitterbridge for the death of his nephew Maelor, even though the ones responsible for the Prince's death were already dead or had been executed by Lady Caswell.